 Persons who would like to report an incident or speak to someone about something that happened and desire that details of the incident be kept confidential, should speak with staff members of the Counseling Center, the Dean of Spiritual Life or off-campus rape crisis resources, who will maintain confidentiality.
 Campus counselors are available to help students and employees free of charge and can be seen on an emergency basis.
-In addition, off-campus clergy and chaplains will also keep reports made to them confidential.

-The Title IX coordinator shall maintain all information in secure files pertaining to a complaint or investigation.
+The Title IX coordinator shall maintain all information in secure files pertaining to a complaint or Investigation.

-Federal statistical reporting obligations: Certain campus officials (campus security officials) have a duty to report violations of this policy for federal statistical reporting purposes.
+Federal Statistical Reporting Obligations.
+Certain campus officials (campus security officials) have a duty to report violations of this policy for federal statistical reporting purposes.
 All personally identifiable information is kept private but statistical information must be passed along to campus safety services regarding the type of incident and its general location (on or off-campus, in the surrounding area, but no addresses are given) for publication in the annual Campus Security Report.
 This report helps to provide the community with a clear picture of the extent and nature of campus crime to ensure greater community safety.